svilkic/short-it/README.md

-# shorts-up
+# shorts-it

-> a chrome extension tools built with Vite + React-ts, and Manifest v3
+> a chrome extension tool built for adding controls to youtube shorts

 ## Installing